hunter-h25/AboutMe/README.md

 - Lives tracker
 - Repeating guess detection
 - Simpler way of checking if the player's guess is in the word
+- Set the user to see one screen at a time